doctorfree/nvim-lazyman/README.md

-    'install' fuzzy search and select configuration to install 'open' fuzzy search and select configuration to open 'remove' fuzzy search and select configuration to remove 'status' displays a brief status report and exits 'usage' displays this usage message and exits Commands act on NVIM_APPNAME, override with '-N nvimdir' or '-A'
+    'install' fuzzy search and select configuration to install 'open' fuzzy search and select configuration to open 'remove' fuzzy search and select configuration to remove 'search' fuzzy search and select configurations for a plugin 'status' displays a brief status report and exits 'usage' displays this usage message and exits Commands act on NVIM_APPNAME, override with '-N nvimdir' or '-A'